umiami-web-design/practice-set-09/README.md

 ### Files

-Once this repository has been cloned (downloaded) to your computer, you should have the following files within the `practice-set-08` directory on your computer:
+Once this repository has been cloned (downloaded) to your computer, you should have the following files within the `practice-set-09` directory on your computer:

 - README.md (this file)
 - 01-floats
 - 02-positioning
 - 03-sebastians-resume

-(Exercise 03 is cumulative and creative.
-This isn't necessary for understanding the concepts, but it gives you an opportunity to apply what you have learned in a way that's more practical.)
+*Note:* Exercise 03 is cumulative and creative.
+This isn't necessary for understanding the concepts, but it gives you an opportunity to apply what you have learned in a way that's more practical.
+It is recommend to build this using only floats, positioning and the box model -- the solution will focus on building the page using only those three techniques.

-Do not create or move any files outside of the `practice-set-08` directory for this exercise!
+Do not create or move any files outside of the `practice-set-09` directory for this exercise!

 ### Instructions